Tuition Payment Policy

 Bill Payment Designees

-Students are highly encouraged to add an authorized payer to their account in Nelnet.
-A copy of the bill and reminder messaging is delivered to the authorized payer via email only after the student identifies the individual.
-Prior to the billing due date while logged into Nelnet, students or authorized payers must pay the balance in full less pending financial aid listed on the bill, OR enroll in a four-month payment plan serviced by Nelnet.
-A $55 enrollment fee will apply and payments will be auto-debited each month.
-If the billing due date has passed, students must contact the Office of Student Finance for further payment options.
+- Prior to the billing due date, while logged into Nelnet, students or authorized payers must pay the balance in full less pending financial aid listed on the bill OR enroll in a four-month payment plan serviced by Nelnet.
+A $55 enrollment fee will apply, and payments will be auto-debited from the designated account each month.
+Nelnet payment plans are available online through the due date.

-Students who will receive employer reimbursement must sign an employer payment promissory note in the Office of Student Finance to defer payment until after grade report is made available.
+- Students who will receive employer reimbursement must sign an employer payment promissory note in the Office of Student Finance to defer payment until after grade report is made available.
 Employer reimbursement finance charges are based on credit hours registered for: 1-6 credits $55, 7-9 credits $70, 10+ credits $100.
 Payment is due two weeks after grades are available.
 Student employer information is collected by the Student Finance Office to verify the employer is assisting with the balance.

-- Step 1: Register For Classes
+- Register For Classes

-- Step 2: Log into Self-Service, Finance – Nelnet
+- Log into Self-Service, Finance – Nelnet

-- Step 4: Add authorized payer (if applicable)
+- Add authorized payer (if applicable)

-- Step 5: Enroll in payment plan/make payment
+- Enroll in payment plan/make payment

 Important Considerations Regarding Fees